 Spending Bonus Categories – The IHG Rewards Club Premier earns 10X points on stays at IHG hotels.
 It also earns 2x points on purchases at gas stations, grocery stores and restaurants.
 The card earns one point per dollar for all other purchases.

-No Foreign Transaction Fees – As you would hope a card that can be used at IHG hotels worldwide would, the IHG Rewards Club Premier doesn’t charge any foreign transaction fees.
+No Foreign Transaction Fees – As you would hope a card you can use at IHG hotels worldwide would, the IHG Rewards Club Premier doesn’t charge any foreign transaction fees.

 Free Reward Night On Four Or More Night Stays – When booking a reward stay for four or more nights, every fourth night is free.
 Another way to look at this benefit is that you get a 25% discount on four-night award stays, or multiples of four nights.
 Most other co-brand cards offer a fifth night free, so this is an industry-leading perk for the IHG card.

 Global Entry or TSA Pre-Check Credit – You’ll receive up to a $100 credit every four years for application fees charged to the card.
 This is the only base-level hotel card to offer this benefit.
 It also leaves one less excuse for you not to apply for Global Entry or TSA Pre-Check.